Warren Buffet, Benjamin Graham, Sir John Templeton, Harry Markoitz, and others…

 At AmericasRetirementPlan.com, we utilize a proprietary strategy used by our company for more than 20 years to find the optimum performing funds and put them to work in a well-coordinated portfolio.
 We then perform ongoing monitoring and re-balancing to make sure your portfolio is on track.

-We start with pinpointing management with long-term track records of success, generally at least ten years.
+We then sort through thousands of mutual funds or Exchange Traded Funds based on the objective, pinpointing management with long-term track records of success, generally at least ten years.

 By adding long/short strategies, we try to further mitigate risk on the downside and take advantage of upside markets.
 This is a strategy few, if any, internet-only investment advisors use as most are only index fund driven.

-Our objective is to consistently locate funds in the upper 20 percent, or even better, the top 5 percent, which offer the lowest internal fees and may be included in allocated portfolios with no trading fees.
+Our objective is to consistently locate funds in the upper 5 percent of mutual funds based on our research, which offer the lowest internal fees and may be included in allocated portfolios with no trading fees.
+These funds often tend to be highly rated by Morningstar or Lipper.

-Portfolios of $10 to $1,000 designed using mutual funds as growth without tax consequences are the most important objective while portfolios over $1,000 may be designed with ETFs or Mutual Funds based on the need for growth, income, tax efficiency and or preservation.
-Our team’s retirement planning tools help you to find the financial security you desire for enjoying life.
+Portfolios of $10 to $1,000 are designed using mutual funds as growth instead of tax consequences being the most important objective while portfolios over $1,000 may be designed with ETFs or Mutual Funds based on the need for growth, income, tax efficiency and or preservation.